-- Click File an Insurance Claim from the options on the right side.
+- Click File a Case from the options on the right side.

 - Complete and submit the form.

-Filing a claim if you did not purchase uShip Cargo Insurance
+Filing a case if you did not purchase the uShip Protection Plan

 - Download a damage claim form with the appropriate carrier from LTL Carrier Damage Claim Forms.
 If a damage claim form is not available for your carrier, email email@example.com and request the form.